Mint-made errors: Struck on wrong planchet

 Sometimes planchets for one coin denomination are fed into a coin-stamping press equipped with dies of another denomination.
 This results in a coin that has been stamped with a design intended for a differently sized coin.
 The resulting errors are prized by collectors, though they are usually caught during the manufacturing process and destroyed.
 Such errors are sometimes called "double denomination" coins, but that term is also used to refer to coins struck a second time with dies of a different denomination.

 Some examples include cents struck on dime planchets, nickels on cent planchets, or quarters on dime planchets.
 This type of error should not be confused with the much rarer mule which is a coin struck between dies that were never intended to be used together such as a coin with nickel obverse and a dime reverse.

 Wrong-planchet errors may also occur when the composition of the coin changes.
 Such situations generally arise when the mint has decided to change the alloy or plating of the coin in the new coinage year, but a few planchets from the previous year—and thus of the previous composition—have yet to be struck.
 Should the dies be changed for the new year while the old planchets are awaiting striking and not removed, coins using the old composition will be struck with the new year's date.
 Such coins are rare and often highly valued by collectors, as with the 1943 copper cents and 1944 steel cents.

 A much rarer error is a denomination struck on a foreign planchet.
 This did occur occasionally with United States (and before that American colonial) coinage in the 17th, 18th, and 19th centuries.
-In the 20th century, fewer errors on foreign planchets are discovered but they still occur when the US Mint is contracted by foreign governments to produce coinage for them.
+In the 20th century, fewer errors on foreign planchets are discovered but they still occur when the U.S. Mint is contracted by foreign governments to produce coinage for them, and can hold a high value.
 Recent encapsulations and sales at auctions reveal 1995 and 1996 examples of mintages on foreign planchet.
 A few 1996 Lincoln cents were struck on stock designated for Singapore.
 There are 1997-D, 1998 and 2000 dated Lincoln cents struck on foreign planchets, but not identified by PCGS or NGC as to the country the mintage was intended.
+A wrong planchet error that sold for $5462.50 on Heritage Auctions in August 2010 is an undated U.S. nickel struck on top of a 1960 Peruvian 5 centavos.